Adamant-im/adamant/README.md

 ## Tests

-Before running any tests, run ADAMANT node with a testnet configuration:
+Before running any tests, run the ADAMANT node with a testnet configuration:

 ```
 npm run start:testnet